andygrunwald/go-gerrit/README.md

 ## Installation

 go-gerrit follows the [Go Release Policy](https://golang.org/doc/devel/release.html#policy).
-This means, we support the current + two previous Go version releases.
+This means, we support the current + previous Go version releases.

 It is go gettable ...